corinthian13/hello-world/README.md

 # hello-world
-Dummy project to explore GitHub
+Dummy project to explore GitHub and all its worlflows and intricacies.